logicblocks/event.store/NOTES.md

     - decision for now is to use advisory lock on whole log

 [x] expected position
-  - Explicitly test undefined position case
+  [] explicitly test undefined position case
-  - Refactor WriteCondition implementation to be function based [x] postgres adapter
+  [x] refactor WriteCondition implementation to be function based [x] postgres adapter
 [] concurrency testing
 [x] projection capability
   - add position (from last event)
   - refactor into Projection and Projector (think about how to model and pass "state" of projection)
-[] Add Snapshotting (decorator on Projector class?)
+[] add snapshotting (decorator on Projector class?)

+[] expose sequence number on events
+[] add metadata on events

+[] allow table name to be configured
+[] add pre, persist and post hooks on event write
+[] add support for cryptographic signing to make stream/category/log tamper proof

+[] add example DDL including indexes

 [] allow JSON serialisation / deserialisation to be overridden

+[] make event scanning paged
+[] add whole log scanning to store

+[] split into multiple published packages

+[] add in-process consumer support

+[] add event schema support

+[] move adapter tests into published package